jevans97utk/SlenderNodes/schema_org/docs/source/arm.rst

 *  accept the license
 *  install into ``/var/local/dataone/miniconda_arm_adapter``
 *  **DO NOT** accept the option to initialize the miniconda environment; doing so will trip up all GMN environments
 *  Read the above warning one more time.
+Do not even try to activate the environment.
+Just rely upon the **PATH**.

 Alter the **PATH** environment variable::